 Rattlesnake Canyon Geology and Natural History

-The Rattlesnake Canyon Arches, formed in a 150-foot-high layer of Entrada sandstone, scattered along a mile of the canyon’s upper rim.
+The Rattlesnake Canyon Arches, formed in a 150-foot-high layer of Entrada sandstone, is scattered along a mile of the canyon’s upper rim.
 The smooth, salmon-colored sandstone was deposited more than 175 million years ago in the form of sand dunes on an ancient coastline.
-As the ancient inland sea disappeared, erosion started sculpting contoured alcoves in the cliff with wind-blown grit, frost wedging, and quick runoff thinning out the alcoves until holes appeared.
+As the ancient inland sea disappeared, erosion started sculpting contoured alcoves in the cliff with wind-blown grit, frost wedging, and quick runoff - thinning out the alcoves until holes appeared.
 Trickling water later enlarged the holes, leaving today’s magnificent parade of arches.

 The Rattlesnake Canyon Arches